SignalK/SensESP/docs/pages/internals/index.md

 | 0            | Default value        |

 A `Resettable` object is something that should be called when the ESP device is factory reset.
-Example use cases include initializing the file system or the WiFi network settings (to be honest, those are the only use cases at the moment...).
+Currently, the only use cases for `Resettable` are initializing the file system and the WiFi network settings.

-Similarly to `Startable`, the `Resettable` constructor has an optional `priority` parameter that can be used to control the object reset order.
+Similar to `Startable`, the `Resettable` constructor has an optional `priority` parameter that can be used to control the object reset order.

 The currently defined values are: